moodleulpgc/moodle41ulpgc/theme/boost_union/README.md

 Adds an "external link" icon after external links (which lead the user to a target outside Moodle).

+###### Mark external links scope

+With this setting, you control the scope where Boost Union should mark external links.
+By default, Boost Union marks external links on the whole Moodle page and does its best to cover some edge-cases where adding the external link icon does not make much sense.
+However, you can also limit the scope to better avoid edge-cases.

+###### Mark mailto links

+Adds an "envelope" icon in front of mailto links.

+###### Mark mailto links scope

+With this setting, you control the scope where Boost Union should mark mailto links.
+By default, Boost Union marks mailto links on the whole Moodle page.
+However, you can also limit the scope to avoid edge-cases.

+###### Mark broken links

+Adds a "broken chain" icon in front of broken links (which lead to uploaded draft files which have not been properly processed) and marks the link in the bootstrap color for "danger".

 #### Tab "Miscellaneous"

 In this tab there are the following settings: